Fertility decisions and alternative types of childcare Updated

 Childminders

 There is less research on the effect of childminders’ availability and costs on fertility decisions than for other modes of childcare.
 One reason is that the percentage of young children looked after mainly by childminders is relatively small, given that few families can afford to pay the full wage of a person to look after their child.
 In most countries, less than 5% of children are looked after primarily by childminders.
-One exception is Iceland, where, as EU-SILC data show, the percentage equals 25%.
-Despite the relatively low levels of childminder care, a positive association between childminders’ diffusion and fertility rates at the country level can be observed, as shown in Figure 3.
+One exception is Ireland, where, as EU-SILC data show, the percentage equals 13% (Figure 3).
+Despite the relatively low levels of childminder care, a positive association between childminders’ diffusion and fertility rates can be observed at the country level.

 Limitations and gaps

 Another consideration related to the women’s work dimension is that women who are more likely to change their fertility intentions in response to childcare availability are probably those who want to work.
 One may expect stronger impacts on fertility from the availability of (low-cost) childcare in two (almost opposite) cases: for women who are more career-oriented, as well as for women who need more income.
-Further empirical research may shed some light on these diverse effects.
+Moreover, there is a lack of data and evaluation regarding the combination of work-life balance tools that are not yet officially recognized as childcare but could have beneficial effects.
+For instance, full-time schooling followed by access to extracurricular activities.

 Summary and policy advice

 Theoretical models predict that a larger availability of childcare and reductions in childcare costs should affect both the labor supply of mothers and the fertility of couples.
 By lowering the cost of having children, the demand for children should, theoretically, increase.
 However, the effect of childcare on fertility is likely to depend on the mother’s labor supply decision (i.e. does the mother wish to work more or have more children), so that the link between childcare and fertility remains an empirical issue.
 A number of empirical studies look at the relationship between different modes of childcare (formal childcare, childminders, grandparents) and fertility decisions.
-There is evidence of a positive impact of childcare availability (regional public childcare coverage, regional availability of childminders, grandparents’ proximity) on the probability of having children.
+There is evidence of a positive impact of childcare availability on the probability of having children.

 To answer the question of what types of childcare should be promoted in order to increase fertility, it is necessary to account for the costs and benefits of each childcare mode for different kinds of families.
 While grandparents’ care is the cheapest option, it is not available to each family.
 In some countries, like Italy and Germany, policymakers have actively encouraged grandparents’ care as the main means of childcare.
 However, this type of policy, if not accompanied by other measures, cannot be very effective.
 First, grandparents (probably grandmothers) need to be retired to provide primary childcare, which stands in contrast to many new reforms aimed at increasing the retirement age in most European countries.
 Second, because grandparents’ care may be less available when grandparents have multiple grandchildren from more than one adult child, this form of childcare may thus be more effective in countries where families are typically smaller, i.e. in countries with low current (and future) fertility.